jlsnow301/jlsnow301.github.io/README.md

-# Simple portfolio page
+# Simple portfolio website

 Let's see Jeremiah's business card.

-Built with Astro and TailwindCSS.
+Built with Astro, React, Shadcn, and TailwindCSS.